Charles Brinckerhoff

-Charles M. Brinckerhoff (March 15, 1901 – April 22, 1987) was an American engineer and businessman who was formerly the chairman and CEO of Anaconda Copper, the world's largest producer of copper.
+Charles McFarlan Brinckerhoff (15 March 1901 Minneapolis – April 22, 1987) was an American engineer and businessman who was formerly the chairman and CEO of Anaconda Copper, the world's largest producer of copper.
 He was a recipient of the Hoover Medal and the William Lawrence Saunders Gold Medal.

 Biography

 Brinckerhoff was born on March 15, 1901, in Minnesota and grew up in Elmhurst, Queens.
 He earned a bachelor's degree from Columbia College in 1922 and a graduate degree in engineering from Columbia School of Mines in 1925.

 After graduating from Columbia, he was an engineer for the Phelps Dodge Corporation at Morenci, Arizona.
 He later felt the need to learn practical mining and joined Inspiration mine as a miner, working his way up to be a foreman, and was made engineer.
 At Inspiration, he introduced numerous improvements in the practice of caving, which were employed by caving operations throughout the world.

 In 1935, he took the position of an assistant mine superintendent at the Potrerillos mine.
 In 1945, he was made general manager of that operation.
 From 1945 to 1948, he was general manager of the Chile Exploration Company, which owned the Chuquicamata mine, the largest copper mine in the world.
 Under his leadership, the production doubled, and the pay for workers at the mine became the third highest in the world.

 In the early 1950s, Brinckerhoff was offered to join Southern Peru Copper Corporation as general manager and president.
 When he tendered his resignation, Clyde Weed, then CEO of Anaconda Copper, revealed that he was destined to succeed him as CEO of the company.
 In 1958, Brinckerhoff was promoted president of the parent organization, Anaconda Copper, and in 1964 its chief executive officer.

 In 1965, he became chairman of Anaconda Copper, a position he held until his retirement in 1969, ending his 23 year-career in Chile.

 After retiring, he was a consultant to the Shah of Iran and helped develop the Sarcheshme Copper Mine.
 He also took part in the negotiations that led to the "Chilenizacion" of copper mines under President Eduardo Frei Montalva in 1971.